• Skip to primary navigation

 Overall Feeling: A well flavored apple, that isn't the most crisp apples I ever had, but was not mealy either.
 Tart finish in my mouth on some bites.
 Very aromatic!
 I have heard a lot of people liking this apple for applesauce and just straight out of hand eating.

-« Why are Honeycrisp Apples So Expensive?
+« Why are Honeycrisp Apples So Expensive Right Now?

 Reader Interactions